+A metic is an individual whose allegiances are split between their homeland and the country they are now resident in.
+Such an experience impacts the work of writers.
 With Nick, you will investigate how black writers in exile are differentiated from natives.
 As a writer in exile he uses this to explain the phenomena experienced by black writers in the UK and the US.
-The event will include a talk, Q&A, workshop and interviews.
-The aim is to discover your unique Metic experience.

 London Writers Network members receive a 10% discount on Spread the Word’s paid programme of activities, and access to two free specially programmed London Writers Network events a year.
 You can find out more about the London Writers Network scheme here.
 If you are a London Writers Network member please login to receive your discount.